solartracker/ntp-gps/README.md

 - It receives commands from and sends commands to the tracker controller.
 - The tracker controller is responsible for:
   - Calculating the sun’s position using fixed latitude/longitude coordinates and the current date and time.
-  - Running the motors to control motion on the two axes.
+  - Running the motors to control **elevation and azimuth** of the two axes.

 Accurate time on the Gateway is critical because the controller relies on it to determine the sun’s position.
 This is why the NTP-GPS integration is essential for reliable operation.